jfree/jfreesvg/README.md

 Change History
 --------------

+Version 4.2 (not yet released)
+- add winding rule to path data if required (bug#25).

 Version 4.1 (26 March 2020)
-- correction of fix for encoding of images (bug#21)
+- correction of fix for encoding of images (bug#21).

 Version 4.0 (27 February 2020)